cloudfoundry/cf-deployment/deployment-guide.md

 such as [Amazon RDS](https://aws.amazon.com/rds/) or [Google Cloud SQL](https://cloud.google.com/sql/).
 External databases
 will require the use of the [`use-external-dbs.yml`](operations/use-external-dbs.yml) opsfile.

+<a name="mysql-footnote">1.</a> The team that maintains cf-mysql-release is in the process of vetting
+the colocation strategy we use in cf-deployment.
+Once they've verified its scalability, we'll rename the instance group to `database` and provide ways to scale the cluster to three nodes.

 ### Blobstore
 By default,